nycksw/ocd/README.md

 ### Credits

 Previously, "OCD" was my little pet script doing a minimal symlink-farm-to-Git-repo approach.
-I favored that because [every other option](https://dotfiles.github.io/utilities/) involved too much extra code and complexity, especially for setting up new machines with varying environments.
+I favored that because [other options](https://dotfiles.github.io/utilities/) involved too much extra code and complexity, especially for setting up new machines with varying environments.
 Then I found this  [minimal and elegant suggestion](https://news.ycombinator.com/item?id=11071754) by [StreakyCobra](https://github.com/StreakyCobra) (from 2016!).
 Atlassian provided a [helpful write-up](https://www.atlassian.com/git/tutorials/dotfiles) based on that comment.

 Below, I'll explain how it works and how to use the `ocd-install.sh` script which implements this idea with some extra safety checks.